-The majority of children and young people with SEN have their needs met through mainstream education providers and will not need Education, Health and Care plans, which have replaced Statements.
+The majority of children and young people with SEN have their needs met through mainstream education providers and will not need Education, Health and Care plans (EHCP or EHC Plan), which have replaced Statements.

-Education, Health and Care plans support children and young people with the most complex needs up to the age of 25.
+EHC plans support children and young people with the most complex needs up to the age of 25.